Department of Computer Science & Engineering Announcements

 Come explore our department.
 You can feel the sense of community, diversity, and intellectual vigor.

 Learn the skills that will help open many doors in your career search in the Dayton area and beyond.
-Use creativeness, inquisitiveness, analysis, and attention to detail to solve problems using technology and gain a more in-depth understanding of computer hardware and software of computers.
+Use creativeness, inquisitiveness, analysis, and attention to detail to solve problems using technology and gain a more in-depth understanding of computer hardware and software.

 Computer Science Career Paths